strammel33/strammel33/README.md

 <p>
   🎓 I'm a General Assembly Software Engineering Grad

-  🌱 I’m currently learning all I can about MERN full stack development
+  🌱 I'm passionate about continuous learning and embracing new challenges

   🐶 I was previously a small animal veterinary technician and I earned a BS in Wildlife and Fisheries Biology